Pros And Cons Of A Personal Loan

 • Credit Score Impact: Missed payments can damage your credit score and lead to debt collection.

-2. Mental Health Impact: Financial stress from managing debt can affect mental well-being.
-Having looming bills or the inability to make a loan payment creates a lot of unnecessary stress.
+• Mental Health Impact: Financial stress from managing debt can affect mental well-being.
+Having looming bills or the inability to make a loan payment may cause stress.

-3. Risk of Overborrowing: At first glance, it seems easy to gain access to the funds.
+• Risk of Overborrowing: At first glance, it seems easy to access funds.
 This may lead to borrowing more than you can afford to repay, creating a false sense of financial freedom.

 When Should You Get A Personal Loan?